edfuselier/MRSA_genematch/README.md

 The resulting Excel files list, for every gene, its identifier, its matched STRING entry, and the corresponding gene names across databases.
 The script findmatches_all.py extends this process by generating Excel files that map genes not only to the STRING reference strain but also to all other strains included in our analysis—ATCC_43300, USA100_N315, USA300_FPR3737, and VRSA1.
 These expanded maps additionally include descriptions of the encoded protein products to support clearer biological interpretation and comparison.

-Explanations of each python file is given below.
+Explanations of each Python file is given below.
 Example output can be found in the outputfiles directory.

 **********************
 findmatches_string.py